sherhack/mouse-scripter/README.md

 # Mouse Scripter
- logs and recreates mouse clicks at given coordinates created for windows 10
+ logs and recreates mouse clicks at given coordinates\
+ created for windows 10\
-# required packages
+# Required Packages
  pip install pynput
-# feedback
+# Feedback
  open to new ideas and improvements 👍 👍 👍